alttch/eva3/doc/sfa/supervisor.rst

 Supervisors
 ***********

-Starting from 3.3.1 :doc:`/sfa/sfa/` API keys can have special permission *allow=supervisor*, which makes key owner or a user assigned to it, a supervisor user and provides the following features:
+Starting from 3.3.1 :doc:`/sfa/sfa/` API keys can have a special permission *allow=supervisor*, which provides the following features:

 API locks
 =========